7 unmistakable signs that you should go freelance

 Before you start working as a freelancer, ask yourself whether you’re willing to do basic accounting tasks that will keep you safe from the notorious feast or famine cycle.

 For instance, you’ll have to diligently keep a record of all your financial transactions.
 That includes all expenses (recurring and non-recurring), invoices issued, hours billed – which means you have to track your work hours too.
 It’s not all that bad though, as there are billing and invoicing tools that can help you with most of these tasks.
-Plus, you can always hire an accountant to help you out.
+Plus, you can always hire an accountant to help you out and find the right tax deductions for you.

 And yes, you have to save money just like everyone else for taxes, retirement, and health insurance.
 Except you have one more reason to do so: you can’t know for sure what happens next month.
 Which brings us to our next point.